Palmer must deliver, says Renault F1 boss

-LONDON Renault have warned Jolyon Palmer that his Formula One place is not assured and he has to start scoring points after drawing a blank so far this season.
+LONDON (Reuters) - Renault have warned Jolyon Palmer that his Formula One place is not assured and he has to start scoring points after drawing a blank so far this season.

 The Briton's German team mate Nico Hulkenberg has taken all Renault's 18 points from seven races while Palmer, in his second season with the team, has struggled.